 This banana oatmeal is one of our favorite breakfast recipes.
-The base of the oatmeal is made with caramelized mashed banana and is topped with caramelized banana slices.
+The base is made with mashed banana and is topped with extra special caramelized banana slices.
+This sounds intimidating, but guess what?
+It’s so easy and made in a skillet.
+I’ve tested this to make it simple and am sharing all of my expert tricks for perfect oatmeal.
 It truly tastes like banana bread in a bowl—but way healthier.

-This healthy banana oatmeal recipe is 100% naturally sweetened with maple syrup and bananas, full of whole grains and fiber, and can easily be modified to be vegan, if needed.
-Plus, it’s a great way to use up spotty bananas!
+This healthy recipe is 100% naturally sweetened with maple syrup and bananas, full of whole grains and fiber, and can easily be modified to be vegan, if needed.
+If you’re an oat lover, you should try my baked Irish oatmeal, or oat pancakes.

-Bananas: Any level of ripeness will do.
+- Bananas: Any level of ripeness will do.
 The more ripe the bananas are, the sweeter the oatmeal will be.
-Use the ripest banana for the base of the oatmeal (mashed) and use the less-ripe banana for the caramelized slices.
+Use the ripest banana for the mashed base and use the less-ripe banana for the caramelized slices.

-Spices and Flavorings: we like to use a combination of cinnamon, ginger, nutmeg and vanilla in the oatmeal.
-It’s the perfect blend of spices to give this oatmeal “banana bread” vibes.
+- Spices and Flavorings: we like to use a combination of cinnamon, ginger, nutmeg and vanilla.
+It’s the perfect blend of spices to give these cooked oats “banana bread” vibes.
 Feel free to use whatever warm spices you like—pumpkin pie and apple pie are great spice blend options.
 And as for the vanilla—we recommend using pure vanilla extract for the best flavor.

 - Mash 1 banana (we prefer a pretty ripe, speckled banana for this).